PhilippPro/PhilippPro.github.io/_posts/2017-11-23-Tuning_random_forest.md

 ## Installation

-The installation of the R package can be done via `devtools::install_github("PhilippPro/tuneRF")` (not yet uploaded on CRAN).
+The installation of the R package can be done via `devtools::install_github("PhilippPro/tuneRF")`.

 ## Details